roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac: Hot, 18, Horny, Relentless! ****** byNonStopFunGuy© So hot for the little bitch, I moved to kiss her, but the blonde 18 year old had other ideas.
+So hot for the little bitch, I moved to kiss her, but the blonde 18 year old had other ideas.
 She pushed my back against a thick tree trunk, dropping to her knees and already fumbling with the zipper on my shorts.
 I nervously looked around for my wife, stupidly, knowing we were alone, helping Lilac unfasten my clothing.
 The girl pulled my shorts down to my ankles, then reached up to yank off my black briefs and free my already-engorged erection.
 Seeing my swollen 7 inches of manhood, the teenager licked her lips and moaned, "Mmm there's that hot cock."

  "Suck my dick, you cunt," I swore at her, knowing the words would turn her on.